 -

 Configure Settings: Follow the on-screen instructions to configure your settings and start monitoring your vehicle’s data.
-This makes sure everything is set up correctly for your specific needs.
+This ensures everything is set up correctly for your specific needs.

 Use Case Examples